-Obesity is also closely connected with arterial calcification or nervous injuries as a result of diabetes, troubles with potency and metabolic disorders.
+Obesity is also closely connected with arterial calcification and nerve injuries as a result of diabetes, trouble with potency and metabolic disorders.

 One billion adults worldwide are estimated to have a body fat percentage of 20% above normal.
 In recent years, from 1980 until today, the percentage of obese people has tripled in industrialized nations.

 Body Mass Index (BMI)

 The Body Mass Index is calculated by using the height and weight of a person.

 BMI can lead to inaccurate results because it does not take into account the body fat percentage.
 Thus, even a very muscular man who is healthy could have a high BMI due to his relatively high muscle mass.
 However this does not mean he is overweight.

 Generally BMI scores mean the following: